gniezen/openpump/README.md

 * I had best results printing the idler end (part 2, `end_idler`) with support material.

 ### Building the mechanical design
-The step-by-step build instructions with pictures are over on [Dozuki](http://openpump.dozuki.com/c/Build_instructions).
+The step-by-step build instructions with pictures are in the [Building the syringe pump guide](http://openpump.dozuki.com/c/Build_instructions).

 ### Building the electronics
 To build the electronics, you need the following components: